rkheikkila/fluidy/README.md

 # fluidy
-Image processing for seeing through water.
+Video processing for seeing through water.
+This project implements algorithms that reduce distortions in a video caused by a wavy water surface.

 Two simple examples are given below (sample video frame on the left, followed by results from two different algorithms):